-A policy document is essentially the expression of ideas of those governing to establish what they perceive is the will of the people.
-These may not necessarily coincide for various reasons and influences that impinge upon both the rulers and the ruled.
-Implementing a policy, especially if it seeks to significantly change the status quo, necessarily requires a political will.
-Whether the political will is expressed through action depends on both the levels of conscientisation of the electorate and the social concerns of those occupying political office.

-A health policy is thus the expression of what the health care system should be so that it can meet the health care needs of the people.
-The health policy of Independent India, adopted by the First Health Ministers' Conference in 1948 were the recommendations of the Bhore Committee.
-However, with the advent of planning the levels of health care, as recommended by the Bhore Committee, were diluted by subsequent committees and the Planning Commission.
-In fact, until 1983 there was no formal health policy, the latter being reflected in the discussions of the National Development Council and the Central Council of Health and Family Welfare, and the Five Year Plan documents and/or occasional committee reports (see Annexe 1).
-As a consequence of the global debate on alternative strategies during the seventies, the signing of the Alma Ata Declaration on primary health care and the recommendations of the ICMR-ICSSR Joint Panel, the government decided that the above fora may have served the needs in the past but a new approach was now required.

-"It is felt that an integrated, comprehensive approach towards the future development of medical education, research and health services requires to be established to serve the actual health needs and priorities of the country.
-It is in this context that the need has been felt to evolve a National Health policy," (MoHFW, 1983, p 1)
+As a consequence of the global debate on alternative strategies during the seventies, the signing of the Alma Ata

+Declaration on primary health care and the recommendations of the ICMR-ICSSR Joint Panel, the government felt that a new approach was required.
+This was the background of the 1983 National Health Policy (NHP) was drafted.
 The salient features of the 1983 health policy were:

-- (a) It was critical of the curative-oriented western model of health care, - (b) It emphasised a preventive, promotive and rehabilitative primary health care approach, - (c) It recommended a decentralised system of health care, the key features of which were low cost, deprofessionalisation (use of volunteers and paramedics), and community participation, - (d) It called for an expansion of the private curative sector which would help reduce the government's burden, - (e) It recommended the establishment of a nationwide network of epidemiological stations that would facilitate the integration of various health interventions, and - (f) It set up targets for achievement that were primarily demographic in nature.
+(a) It was critical of the curative-oriented western model of health care,

+(b) It emphasised a preventive, promotive and rehabilitative primary health care approach,

+(c) It recommended a decentralised system of health care, the key features of which were low cost, deprofessionalisation (use of volunteers and paramedics), and community participation,

+(d) It called for an expansion of the private curative sector which would help reduce the government's burden,

+(e) It recommended the .establishment of a nationwide network of epidemiological stations that would facilitate the integration of various health interventions, and

+(f) It set up targets for achievement that were primarily demographic in nature.

 There are three questions that must now be answered.
 Firstly, have the tasks enlisted in the 1983 NHP been fulfilled as desired?
-Secondly, were these tasks and the actions that ensued adequate enough to meet the basic goal of the 1983 NHP of providing "universal, comprehensive primary health care services, relevant to actual needs and priorities of the community" (MoHFW,1983, p 3-4)?
-And thirdly, did the 1983 NHP sufficiently reflect the ground realities in health care provision?
+Secondly, were these tasks and the actions that ensued adequate enough to meet the basic goal of the 1983 NHP of providing "universal, comprehensive primary health care services, relevant to actual needs and priorities of the community"?
+(MoHFW, 1983, P 3-4) And thirdly, did the 1983 NHP sufficiently reflect the ground realities in health care provision?

-During the decade following the 1983 NHP rural health care received special attention and a massive program of expansion of primary health care facilities was undertaken in the 6th and 7th Five Year Plans to achieve the target of one PHC per 30,000 population and one subcentre per 5000 population.
+During the decade following the 1983 NHP rural health care received special attention and a massive program of expansion of primary health care facilities was undertaken in the $6^{th}$ and T" Five Year Plans to achieve the target of one PHC per 30,000 population and one subcentre per 5000 population.
 This target has more or less been achieved, though few states still lag behind.
-However, various studies looking into rural primary health care have observed that, though the infrastructure is in place in most areas, they are grossly underutilised because of poor facilities, inadequate supplies, insufficient effective person-hours, poor managerial skills of doctors, faulty planning of the mix of health programs and lack of proper monitoring and evaluatory mechanisms.
+However, various studies looking into rural primary health care have observed that, though the infrastructure is in place in most areas, they are grossly underutilized because of poor facilities, inadequate person-hours. supplies. insufficient effective poor managerial skills of doctors, faulty planning of the mix of health programs and lack of proper monitoring and evaluatory mechanisms.
 Further, the system being based on the health team concept failed to work because of the mismatch of training and the work allocated to health workers, inadequate transport facilities, non-availability of appropriate accommodation for the health team and an unbalanced distribution of work-time for various activities.
 In fact, all studies have observed that family planning, and more recently immunisation, get a disproportionately large share of the health workers' effective work-time.
-(NSS,1987, IIM(A),1985, NCAER,1991, NIRD,1989, Ghosh,1991, ICMR,1989, Gupta&Gupta, 1986, Duggal&Amin, 1989, Jesani et.al, 1992, NTI, 1988, ICMR, 1990)
+(NSS,1987, IIM(A),1985, NCAER,1991, NIRD,1989, Ghosh,1991, ICMR,1989, Gupta&Gupta,1986, Duggal & Amin,1989, Jesani et.al,1992, NTI,1988, ICMR,1990)